 As this activity occurs in the nucleolus of the nucleus many proteins and assembly factors are transported through pores in the nucleus to the sight of ribosome synthesis.
 The protein fractions of these factors are formed of course by functional ribosomes in the regions of the cell outside the nucleus.
 They are made precisely and in numbers that are exactly required for the number of ribosomal units being made and must be transported to the nucleolus for incorporation into the subunits or to facilitate the coordinated assembly of the many and varied associations with the rRNA backbone.
 For this reason, there must be many feedback mechanisms regulating the gene activity for the nearly 300 proteins involved in actually assembling into the ribosome or coordinating proper folding and configuring of the giant molecular machine.

 From the time of ribosomal RNA transcription to mature ribosomal subunit, the assembly of the various protein constituents of the ribosome is coordinated as the maturing unit is moved through the nucleolus to the nucleus and finally pushed through the nuclear pore into the cell’s cytoplasm.
 Once outside the nucleus the subunits shed their various assembly collaborators and float freely waiting for the hint of RNA transcripts which call for protein translation.
-As RNA transcripts are release from the nucleus the small subunit migrates through as yet unknown mechanisms to the site of the RNA which now acts as the messenger of the DNA molecule.
+As RNA transcripts are released from the nucleus the small subunit migrates through as yet unknown mechanisms to the site of the RNA which now acts as the messenger of the DNA molecule.
 Contact of the RNA transcript with the small subunit aligns the message with the translation start site and this calls for the merging of the large subunit with the small unit.
 Like hands in gloves, the ribosome begins to read the transcript three nucleotides at a time which aligns much smaller carrier RNA molecules called transfer RNA molecules into a sequence of alignments; each transfer RNA (tRNA) carrying with it a specific amino acid.
 As the tRNAs align along the messenger the amino acids they carry are put into the proper sequence as the coded message calls for.